 What is EBP?

-Search the online catalog using the term evidence based practice.
+Search the HELM Library catalog using the term evidence based practice.

-Search Ebrary for books using the term evdence based practice.
+Search Ebrary for books using the term evidence based practice.

 Search Credo using the term evidence based practice, limiting by subject and searching in medicine.

 Best Practice: Evidence Based Information Sheets for Health Professionals